NEMC Covid 19 Safety & Protocols

 - We ask that each camper arrive at camp with only ONE parent or guardian whenever possible to reduce the number of people on campus.

 - NEW this year - NEMC will ask you to sign up for a check-in time frame.
 Each check-in period will be limited to a certain number of campers.
 These slots will be on a first-come-first-served basis.
 Please sign up for your preferred check-in time via the Camper transportation form that will be sent out this Spring.
-Check-in times will be every hour on the hour beginning at 1p.
+Check-in times will be every hour on the hour beginning at 12p.

 Covid Testing Strategy

-- NEMC has acquired Covid-19 rapid tests that we will be using on campus throughout the summer.
+- NEMC has acquired Covid-19 tests that we will be using on campus throughout the summer.
 These will be used at check-in for any NEMC program and throughout the sessions if symptoms should arise.

 - The rapid tests come with a small $5 charge for each test administered.
 These will be added directly to you cart in the registration system.
+This fee will be added regardless of vaccination, as we will need these tests should symptoms arise.

 The “Bubble” or “Closed Campus”